SirTimme/elephas/README.md

 }
 ```

-The plugin uses the `java` plugin to be able to modify the `gradle test` command and adds the JUnit dependency.

 ## Teamcity

 ### Docker setup

-This repository contains a `docker-compose.yml` which configures all required services for a functioning teamcity instance.
+This repository contains a `docker-compose.yml` which configures the following services:
+- postgres database for data storage
+- teamcity-server instance
+- teamcity-agent for executing the jobs

 ```yaml
 version: '3.8'